christinazavou/ANNFASS/software/software_installations_lab_pc.md

     - Slack
     - MinGW
-      download and run mingw-get-setup.exe, select basic installation packages & Apply Changes, add "C:\MinGW\bin" in the Path environment variable
+      download and run mingw-get-setup.exe, select basic installation packages & Apply Changes, add "C:\MinGW\bin" in the Path environment variable with the basic installation you basiclly installed gcc and g++ as well as msys (under C:\MinGW) which is an alternative to PowerShell and it defaults to bash.
+You can launch Bash with "C:\MinGW\msys\1.0\bin\bash.exe".
+You can add msys to your environment variables to use it directly by adding to Path "C:\MinGW\msys\1.0\bin".